elenasinel/tech-week/docs/mentors-brief.md

 Ethics is important and should be taught alongside coding and computer science at school and at Uni - let's teach our kids how to develop code **responsibly**, shall we?
 And let's make sure the technology is only harnessed and used as a force for good.

+Please check this [Hackathon Guide](https://teensinai.com/hackathon-guide/) for more info on Challenges, Resources, Data Sets etc

 **When we need you:** Please check with the school you signed up to volunteer at

-Please check this [Hackathon Guide](https://teensinai.com/hackathon-guide/) for more info on Challenges, Resources, Data Sets etc
+**Time Commitment:**

+Ethicists to commit **1 -2 hrs in total** to help teens identify possible problems with the tools they are developing and ask them many questions, as well as bring to light and debate some of the many case studies where technology went wrong and how it impacted individuals/societies etc (ex AI in gender, race discrimination, social media, recruitment, chatbots (Microsoft's TAI) etc)

 - - -